-MHLP conducts cutting edge research in areas impacting mental health, behavior and the laws concerning such.
-The centers listed highlight some of the populations we serve.
+MHLP conducts cutting edge research in areas impacting mental health, substance use, and related policy and legal issues.
+The Centers listed highlight some of the populations we serve.

 Baker Act Reporting Center

 The Baker Act Reporting Center (BARC) has received, processed and analyzed statewide involuntary (Baker Act) examination data for over two decades.
 The BARC is the only Center of its kind in the country.
 As of 2018, The BARC also receives petitions, orders, and treatment plans for involuntary inpatient placement and involuntary outpatient services from County Clerks of Court statewide.